SP1

 The prover network currently only supports specific versions of SP1:

-If you submit a proof request to the prover network and your are not using the supported version, you will receive an error message.
+If you submit a proof request to the prover network and you are not using a supported version, you will receive an error message.

 Changing versions

 You must switch to a supported version before submitting a proof.
-To do so, replace the sp1-zkvm version in your progam's Cargo.toml:
+To do so, replace the sp1-zkvm version in your program's Cargo.toml:

 [dependencies]